Ice Hockey World Championships: 1989–1992: Fall of the Iron Curtain

 Before 1989, players that lived in the Soviet Union, Czechoslovakia, and other nations behind the Iron Curtain were not allowed to leave and play in the NHL.
 In March 1989, Sergei Pryakhin became the first member of the Soviet national team who was permitted to play for a non-Soviet team.
 Several Soviet players, including Igor Larionov and Viacheslav Fetisov, wanted to leave and play in the NHL.
 Soviet officials agreed to allow players to leave if they played one final tournament with the national team.
 Players agreed to this, and the Soviet Union won its 21st World Championship.
 Shortly after, Soviet players began to flood into the NHL.
 Many of the Soviet Union's top players left, including the entire "Green Unit"–Larionov, Fetisov, Vladimir Krutov, Sergei Makarov and Alexei Kasatonov.
 The following year, the Soviet team won their final title at the 1990 World Championships.
 In 1991, Swedish forward Mats Sundin–the first European player to be drafted first overall in the NHL–led his team to the gold medal.
 The Soviets won bronze–the last medal the team would ever win.

 The Soviet Union dissolved in December 1991.
 Nine former Soviet republics became part of the IIHF and began competing in international competitions, including Belarus, Kazakhstan, Latvia (which returned after a 52-year-long absence due to having been occupied by the Soviet Union) and Ukraine; the largest, Russia, succeeded the USSR.
 With this flood of new teams, the IIHF expanded the number of spots from eight to twelve.
 From 1963 to 1991, only four teams won a World Championship medal: the Soviet Union, Czechoslovakia (failing to win a medal only three times), Sweden and Canada.
 The Soviets won a medal in every tournament they participated in (1954 to 1991).
 At the 1992 World Championships, Sweden won their second consecutive gold.
-Finland won the silver medal, the nation's first ever World Championship medal (the Finnish team had previously won a silver at the 1988 Winter Olympics).
+Finland won the silver medal, the nation's first ever World Championship medal (the Finnish team had previously won silver at the 1988 Winter Olympics).